Anti-Slavery and Human Trafficking Statement 2020

-Bertram Group periodically evaluates and reviews the nature and extent of its exposure to the risk of modern slavery occurring in its supply chain by means of a risk assessment exercise conducted by senior management within each business division.
+Bertram Group continues to evaluate and review the nature and extent of its exposure to the risk of modern slavery occurring in its supply chain by means of a risk assessment exercise conducted by senior management within each business division.

 Given the nature of the goods being acquired and the identity of those suppliers we do not consider that the Organisation’s businesses operate in high risk sectors or locations.
 That said, before we commence dealing with a new supplier we look to audit their practices, policies and procedures with an increasing focus on the suppliers’ ethical trading standards.
 Accordingly, we seek to ensure that all our suppliers adhere to our ethical standards and anti-slavery policies and enforce a strict code of compliance and do not tolerate slavery and human trafficking within our supply chains.
 For example, if we find evidence of a failure to comply with our policies we will seek to terminate our relationship with the relevant supplier.

-Where appropriate, we look to educate our staff to recognise the risks of modern slavery and human trafficking in our business and supply chains.
-Through such education programmes and ad-hoc monitoring of suppliers, employees are encouraged to identify and report any potential breaches of our anti-slavery and human trafficking statement (or any other Company policy).
-We are pleased that our employees understand the benefits of stringent measures to tackle slavery and human trafficking, as well as the consequences of failing to eradicate slavery and human trafficking from our business and supply chains.
+We continue to educate our staff at multiple points to recognise the risks of modern slavery and human trafficking in our business and supply chains.
+Through the introduction of Modern Slavery and Human trafficking training module at induction phase, this training also forms part of our Mandatory training programme.
+Such education programmes and ad-hoc monitoring of suppliers, employees are encouraged to identify and report any potential breaches of our anti-slavery and human trafficking statement (or any other Company policy).
+We continue to promote our company values with our employees so they understand the benefits of stringent measures to tackle slavery and human trafficking, as well as the consequences of failing to eradicate slavery and human trafficking from our business and supply chains.